 Cartier presents the new Cartier Crash Tigrée, a reinterpretation of the iconic Masion watch born in the era of Swingin London and consecrated over the years as an expression of Cartier's creative savoir-faire.

-A boundless creative territory that allows the Maison to explore the repertoire of know-how and expertise and formal research to constantly enrich one's stylistic vocabulary, animated by curiosity and open-mindedness.
+A boundless creative territory that allows the Maison to explore the repertoire of know-how and formal research to constantly enrich one's stylistic vocabulary, animated by curiosity and open-mindedness.

 The Cratier Crash was created in 1967 in the middle of the Swinging London era, created under the guidance of Jean-Jacques Cartier, great-grandson of the company's founder, this watch is an expression of the incredible energy of the city in recent years.
 Its asymmetrical dial has upset the aesthetic codes of watchmaking.